gangeli/qry/README.md

 -------------
 -  The `|` and `&` operators are overloaded for numbers; thus, entries such as `-('param, 1 | 2)` will resolve the numeric operation `1 | 2` and not start two runs with `param=1` and `param=2`.

+-  The interactive mode will eat your terminal; you must `reset` the terminal after exiting, or start the command as;

+     java -Djline.shutdownhook=true -jar ./qry.jar